 Asthma – in a severely asthmatic child – over the age of 5 – cured?

 By treating issues that seemed to have nothing do with asthma or health from any medical perspective I could understand or relate to?

 I decided to learn more about what Tony had discovered.
 What I found further changed everything I knew about chronic illness.
 It started with research from the 1970s that showed that events occurring during pregnancy and around the time of birth have an impact on the well being and health of both mothers and their babies.
 The critical element was similar to Dahlquist’s finding in type 1 diabetes showing that it wasn’t jaundice that was a risk factor for T1D but maternal-infant separation.

-Do Birthing Practices Affect Health?
+The Discovery that Birthing Practices Affect Health

 Marshall Klaus and John Kennell, pediatricians at Case Western Reserve School of Medicine in Cleveland, Ohio, wrote the 1976 book “Maternal-Infant Bonding” that inspired Tony to ask Gillian’s mother about her birth (6)Klaus, M. H. and J. H. Kennell (1976).
 Maternal-infant bonding.
 St. Louis, Mosby.

 Studying Effects of Birth Practices in Hospitals